A Patient's Bill of Rights and Responsibilities

 - Remember, all healthcare information is private and should not be made public.

-Follow our rules and regulations by doing the following:
+Assist us by doing the following:

 - Using only the medications your doctors say you should use.